mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 tremendous amount of prestige is held by those designates who occupy the top five spots.

-Artificial intelligence is anathema to most Vilani- influenced cultures but Sanches is a unique world.
+Artificial intelligence is anathema to most Vilani-influenced cultures but Sanches is a unique world.
 It was annexed by the [[Terra|Terran]]s late in the Interstellar Wars, oppressed by military rule for centuries and was the capital of a Solomani-dominated pocket